paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### EMA Average Value

-If you don't make `Average` calls at consistent time intervals then you will need to consider other methods to make the values equally spaced.
+If you don't make `Average` calls at consistent time intervals, then you need to consider other methods to make the values equally spaced.

 ```c#
 AreEqual(expected: 1f,      actual: ema.Average(value: 1));